 Other cool companies in Amsterdam include Griffin Discoveries, which develops GPCR drugs, a hot target in biotech that makes up 30% of approved drugs.
 In the same building complex, Microbiome develops molecular microbiology techniques, while Winclove Probiotics uses these tiny organisms to produce food supplements.
 And there’s plenty more!
 Click here for more cool biotechs in Amsterdam.

 Berlin is a city full of life and well-connected thanks to its prime location at the heart of Europe; among all these biotech hubs, this is definitely the place to be!

 Protein technologies seem to be trending here, with companies like JPT, Glycotope or Caprotech.
 Meanwhile, biofuel companies group in the south, like Solaga and Algenol, which produce biogas using bacteria and algae, respectively.

-Both Noxxon Pharma and Mologen work in immuno-oncology, which is revolutionizing cancer treatments.
-Epigenomics is also doing its bit with a non-invasive cancer test.
+Mologen is working on an HIV cure, whereas Noxxon Pharma is going after cancer immunotherapies.
+Epigenomics is also doing its bit with a noninvasive cancer test.
 Find more details and other cool companies from Berlin here.

 Copenhagen is a paradise for fans of sustainability, but also for biopharma.
-One of the best companies in this coastal city is Genmab, a billion euro biotech developing antibody therapies against HIV and cancer.
-Also in the antibody field is Leo Pharma, which is revolutionizing dermatology with antibody therapies.
+One of the best companies in this coastal city is Genmab, Europe’s biggest biotech, developing antibody therapies against HIV and cancer.
+Also in the antibody field is Leo Pharma, which is leading in dermatology and inflammatory disease.